-The re-measurement of the net defined benefit liability in the Other Comprehensive Income and Expenditure section of the CIES is a gain of £145.2m.
-This contributes to reducing the Pensions Liability, which is held on the Balance Sheet, to £872.1m at 31 March 2016.
+The re-measurement of the net defined benefit liability in the Other Comprehensive Income and Expenditure section of the CIES is a loss of £176.9m, due to the actuaries decreasing the rate for discounting scheme liabilities.
+This contributes to increasing the Pensions Liability, which is held on the Balance Sheet, to £1071.4m at 31 March 2017.
 Further information regarding the Pensions Liabilities can be found in Note 21.